 Reason 2: Broken Seal

 The sand filter has multiple rubber seals and washers that separate the filtered water from the sandy, dirty water.
-If your water looks cloudy and you notice sand in the pool, the seals might be broken or snapped.
+The seals might be broken or snapped if your water looks cloudy and you notice sand in the pool.
 Since the seals work with chemical water, they can corrode quickly and break.

 The seals can be found between the outlet, the inlet, and the standpipe.